-After two attempts at setting up a local Network the third attempt started in 2013 is showing more promise.
-The Viking network meets on the 1st and 3rd Wednesday of each month at District HQ.
+After two attempts at setting up a local Network the third attempt started in 2013 showed more promise.
+The Viking network met on the 1st and 3rd Wednesday of each month at District HQ for about a year.

 APPENDIX 2 - DISTRICT OFFICIALS